UK invoice checklist for service businesses

 Prepare a quote

-Create an invoice after an accepted quote
+Create an invoice after the quote is accepted

-Add bank transfer details
+Add bank details

 Follow up overdue invoices